 The Swivel 'n Go seating option is another great development from Chrysler.
 It comes with second-row seats that rotate 180 degrees and a stowable table that fits between the second and third rows.
 The seats are easy to turn (once you figure them out), and the table stows away easy enough.
-Best of all, if you have kids that can get along (at least for a while), they can play games on road trips.
+Best of all, it allows family members to play board games while on road trips.

 The overall interior volume in the Grand Caravan isn't class-leading, the competition offers more legroom, but all of these minivans are big inside and the Grand Caravan is comfortable for kids.
 Both rear rows are big enough for adults.

-Up front, the instrumentation is good, black on light gray lettering, with big divisions so you can read each 5 mph.
-Our option package included a digital information display (it showed an average of 19.1 miles per gallon for one week of city and highway driving), but the button to change the information is in a terrible position, most easily (but treacherously) reached by your left hand through the three-spoke leather steering wheel.
+Up front, the instrumentation is good, black on light gray lettering, with big divisions so you can read each 5-mph increment on the speedometer.
+An option package on our test vehicle included a digital information display (it showed an average of 19.1 miles per gallon for one week of city and highway driving), but the button to change the information is in a terrible position, most easily (but treacherously) reached by the left hand through the three-spoke steering wheel.
 Otherwise you have to lean forward, reach around the wiper stalk, and fumble for it, which isn't a whole lot safer.
-Other information includes distance to empty (about 400 miles on a tank of gas), compass, outside temperature, and estimated time to destination.
+Other available information includes distance-to-empty (about 400 miles on a tank of gas), compass, outside temperature, and estimated time to destination.

-A leather-wrapped shift lever sticks out just to the left of the center stack, an efficient location.
-The automatic transmission offers a manual-shift feature allowing the driver more control.
+The shift lever sticks out just to the left of the center stack, an efficient location.
+The automatic transmission offers a manual-shift feature, allowing the driver more control.
 There isn't much need for manual shifting with this relaxed cruiser of a vehicle, but the sturdy, well-placed lever may encourage this in certain situations.

 The center console is removable, which is good; but when it's fully attached it feels loose.
-We lost count of all the storage cubbies and cupholders.
-Dodge has outdone itself in this area.
-The driver and front-seat passenger can each drink four drinks at once (or store empties).
+We lost count of all the storage cubbies and cupholders; Dodge has outdone itself in this area.
+The driver and front-seat passenger can each bring along four drinks at once.
 Front-seat occupants will never be lacking for a place to put stuff of all sizes and shapes.
 We're talking bins under the second-row seats, compartments in the floor, and an umbrella holder.

-Fifteen hundred dollars is a lot to spend for the convenience of not having to physically slide your minivan's side doors (there are two of them, by the way), or lift the liftgate, but it might be worth it, maybe especially the liftgate.
+Fifteen hundred dollars is a lot to spend for the convenience of not having to physically slide your minivan's side doors open or closed (there are two of them, by the way), or lift the liftgate, but it might be worth it, maybe especially the liftgate.
 Minivan owners tend to have full, busy lives, and small conveniences like having the power tailgate raise as you walk up with your arms full can be worth a million bucks.
-The buttons are located on the headliner between the front seats, and using them imparts a wonderful sense of power.
-It makes you look cool to your kids, too.
-Everything is controlled by you.
-Your assault vehicle awaits your command.
+The buttons are located on the headliner between the front seats, and using them imparts a wonderful sense of ease and convenience.

 Minivans tend to generate pages of notes on the interior but little driving impressions.
 The Dodge Grand Caravan is a transporting machine, not a driving one.
 The main thing is, on the road, it's safe and stable.
 Electronic stability control is standard, and it activates fairly early, minimizing wheelspin and reducing the chance of a spin.